Plymouth Corporation Tramways

 Summary

-Plymouth Corporation took over the erstwhile Plymouth Tramways Company (owners of the Plymouth, Devonport and District Tramways) in 1892, and continued to operate horse-drawn services for some 15 years, until the last route was electrified in 1907.
-Despite the longevity of these services, and the reasonable number of photographs that have survived, good quality close-up views showing staff remain elusive.
-From the available evidence, it does however seem reasonably clear that the corporation did not see fit to issue horsecar staff with uniforms, instead continuing what was probably the policy of the former owners.
+Plymouth Corporation took over the erstwhile Plymouth Tramways Company (owners of the Plymouth, Devonport and District Tramways) in 1892, and continued to operate horse-drawn tram services for some 15 years, until the last route was electrified in 1907.
+Despite the longevity of these services, and the reasonable number of photographs that have survived, good quality close-up views showing horse-tramway staff remain elusive.
+From the available evidence, it does, however seem reasonably clear that the corporation did not see fit to issue horsecar staff with uniforms, instead continuing what was probably the policy of the former owners.
 Crews therefore wore smart but informal attire, comprising: jackets, shirts and ties, along with the fashionable headgear of the day, invariably the bowler hat early on, with the flat cap predominating in later years.

 The uniform was changed one final time, probably in the 1930s, to a more modern double-breasted design with four pairs of buttons, epaulettes and lapels; the insignia remained unchanged, but was almost certainly switched from brass to chrome.